Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Introduction

 \subsection{Outline}

+We begin by briefly introducing $G$-crossed braided spherical fusion categories in Section \ref{sec:intro Gx-BSCFs}.
 Additionally to defining the invariant, this article gives an introduction to Kirby diagrams with 3-handles, which does not seem to exist in the literature.
 Section \ref{sec:Kirby calculus} contains this material, and it should be accessible to TQFT researchers with a basic background in Kirby calculus of 4-manifolds.
 The aim of Section \ref{sec:Graphical calculus} is to show that the language of Kirby diagrams with 3-handles is very natural for graphical calculus in $G$-crossed braided spherical fusion categories.
 This is the central ingredient to Section \ref{sec:invariant}, where the invariant $I_\mathcal{C}$ is defined.
 Explicit example calculations and general properties of the invariant are given in Section \ref{sec:calculations}.
 The connection to the state sum model from \cite{Cui2016TQFTs} and the corresponding TQFT is made in Section \ref{sec:ssm}.
 Further ideas for generalisations, in the direction of defining spherical fusion 2-categories, are discussed in Section \ref{sec:3-cats}.

 The figures in this article often make use of colours to illustrate calculations and may be harder to interpret when printed in black and white.